 Scheduling constraints — business hours, blackout periods, maintenance windows

-Decision tables and policies need test suites, not just spot checks
+Decision tables and policies need test suites, not spot checks.
+Boundary conditions are where the failure modes live.

-The same rigor you apply to application code applies to business rules.
-Every decision table needs a test suite that verifies correct outputs for known inputs, including edge cases and boundary conditions.
-Every policy needs negative tests that confirm denied actions are actually denied.
+The rigor you apply to application code applies to rules.
+Every decision table needs a test suite verifying outputs for known inputs, including the boundary rows.
+Every policy needs negative tests confirming that denied actions are actually denied.
+Spot checks miss the exact place rules fail — the boundaries.

-OPA has built-in test tooling (opa test) that makes this straightforward.
-For decision tables in JSON, write a simple test harness that evaluates every row against sample inputs and asserts expected outputs.
+OPA ships test tooling (opa test) that makes this straightforward.
+For decision tables in JSON, write a thin harness that evaluates every row against sample inputs and asserts the expected output.
+The cost is low.
+The signal is high.

 Test every row in every decision table against known inputs

-Test boundary conditions — the row edges where rules change
+Test boundary conditions — the row edges where rules flip

 Test policy denials with OPA's built-in test runner